 Otherwise, keep reading as we tell you a little bit about our country’s cuisine.
-We will also take a look at our country’s rather delicious food heritage.
+We will also examine our country’s rather delicious food heritage.
 We will first look at the different spices of Mexico; then, we will delve into the dishes that mean so much to us!

 The Spices of Mexico

 Think of any spice.
-The likelihood is that Mexico discovered it or that it’s a staple in Mexican cuisine.
+The likelihood is that Mexico discovered it, or it’s a staple in Mexican cuisine.
 From cumin and Mexican bay leaf to allspice and ancho chili powder — Mexico knows a thing or two about spices.
 Let’s learn about Mexico’s spices!

 Mexican Bay Leaf

 Mexican bay leaf is grown where you would expect: in Mexico.
-It’s traditionally used in Mexican cooking, soups, and stews, and it has a floral, herbal, and slightly bitter taste.
+It’s traditionally used in Mexican cooking, soups, and stews and has a floral, herbal, and slightly bitter taste.
 If you have used the bay leaves traditionally used in European cooking, you’ll find Mexican bay softer and more mellow.

 Vanilla Comes from Mexico

-When thinking of the word spicy, your mind may not immediately go to vanilla.
+When thinking of spicy, your mind may not immediately go to vanilla.
 But this gentle and ever-popular spice is native to Mexico and South America.

-In Mexico, vanilla is traditionally used in dishes like ice cream and cake, but it can also appear in savory dishes, adding to some of the complex flavor combinations our cuisine is so famous for.
+In Mexico, vanilla is traditionally used in dishes like ice cream and cake.
+Still, it can also appear in savory dishes, adding to some of the complex flavor combinations our cuisine is so famous for.

 Mexico Loves Cumin

-While cumin was discovered initially in the Mediterranean region, it plays a huge role in Mexican dishes.
+While cumin was discovered initially in the Mediterranean, it plays a huge role in Mexican dishes.
 Cumin is a spice made from the seeds of the Cuminum Cyminum plant, and it has an earthy and warm flavor that we love in this part of the world!

 Mexico is Synonymous with Chili

 The chili plant is native to the South American Continent, and it’s estimated that chilis were first harvested roughly 8,000 years ago.
 It’s a popular addition to cornbread, quesadillas, nachos, and tacos.
-Chili is incredibly popular in Mexico, and it has since made its way across the world, helping other nations develop a taste for spicy food!
+Chili is incredibly popular in Mexico, and it has since made its way worldwide, helping other nations develop a taste for spicy food!